manni8436/stay-connected-hackathon/README.md

 ### Sign Up Page
-The user can create thier own profile by accessing the sign up link on the Sign up page.
+The user can create thier own profile by accessing the sign up link on the sign up page.
 They are asked to submit their email, create a username.
 Then re-enter their password to confirm.
 The information is entered into a container in the middile of the page.
 If the user ends up on this page by accident.
 Then there is a link asking them to sign up instead.
-The Sign Up page has been designed so that the user can quickly and easily create an account.
+The sign up page has been designed so that the user can quickly and easily create an account.

 ![Homepage](README_files/signup.png)